Development and Alumni Relations Office Privacy Notice

 Sensitive (special categories) of personal data

 The Development and Alumni Relations Office does not normally hold special categories of personal data.
-However, we may have such information if you provide it to us directly, for example so we can make appropriate adjustments for a disability at a University event.
+However, we may have such information if you provide it to us directly, for example so we can make appropriate adjustments for a disability at a University event or volunteering activity.

 The University may also process your personal data in this area in compliance with legal obligations to which it is subject.